-In other words, sometimes an in-person visit can be the most effective way to resolve a frozen bank account.
+In other words, sometimes an in-person visit can be the most effective way for an account holder to resolve the issue.

-Of course, the best-case scenario is that you don’t have to deal with a frozen bank account in the first place.
+Of course, the best-case scenario is that you don’t have to deal with having a freeze on your account in the first place.
 To this end, we share some tips on how to protect yourself from a frozen bank account below.

-Many people end up with a frozen bank account for invalid and completely avoidable reasons.
+Many people end up having their accounts frozen for invalid and completely avoidable reasons.

 And, while that might sound scary, it’s actually good news.
-It means, with the right information you can avoid the mistakes that lead to an account being frozen.
+It means, with the right information you can avoid the mistakes that lead to a bank account being frozen.

 Let’s dive into each of these topics further…

-Before you open an account at a bank, it’s worth knowing a bit about the bank’s history.
-For instance, has the bank had issues with regulators, faced major penalties or fines or lost correspondent accounts in the past?
+Before you open a bank account, it’s worth knowing a bit about the bank’s history.
+For instance, has the bank had issues with regulators, faced major penalties or fines, or lost correspondent accounts in the past?

-Banks that match the above description tend to be under the careful watch of regulators, which means their compliance teams can be a bit trigger-happy when it comes to freezing accounts.
+Banks that match the above description tend to be under the careful watch of regulators, which means their compliance teams can be a bit trigger-happy when it comes to freezing a bank account.
 So, unless you have a very good reason for banking at this kind of bank, they’re better off avoided.

 As we’ve discussed in past articles, not having a backup bank account can lead to many challenges.
-Not the least of which is losing access to your funds when you have a frozen bank account.
+Not the least of which is losing access to your funds when your bank freezes your bank account.

-So, diversifying your assets across multiple accounts can provide an extra layer of safety.
+So, diversifying your funds across multiple accounts can provide an extra layer of safety.

-In fact, with a backup bank account, you will be able to access funds to continue paying day-to-day expenses, pay suppliers and receive payments if you have a business, and even hire and pay legal support if needed to unfreeze your other account.
+In fact, with a backup bank account, either a checking or savings bank account, you will be able to access your funds to continue paying day-to-day expenses.
+But also, pay suppliers and receive payments if you have a business, pay a debt collector or a judgment creditor, and even hire and pay a lawyer for legal financial support if needed to unfreeze your other account.

 Importantly, you shouldn’t be dependent on one single bank account.
-Instead, diversify your assets between multiple accounts.
+Instead, diversify your funds between multiple accounts.
 That way, you will always have options if one of your accounts is ever frozen.

 In other words, if you or your business is expecting a larger transfer that’s different from your typical day-to-day transactions, let your bank know in advance and provide supporting documents for proof.
 That way, when this transaction does go through, the bank will already have all of the information required to process and rationalize the transfer internally.